Oct. 26, 2024

 HARLAXTON MANOR

-Be in awe of the Italian baroque Cedar Staircase, discover the bronze lions and uncover the inspiring story of Violet Van der Elst.
+Admire the magnificent Italian Baroque Cedar Staircase, seek out the imposing bronze lions, and uncover the extraordinary legacy of Violet Van der Elst.

 Harlaxton Manor